-The mission of Leading Inside Out, LLC is to advance strategies that develop authentic, inclusive, collaborative, and accountable leadership; engage community members as partners in solving community problems; and help diverse leaders and groups achieve greater impact together.
-From keynotes and workshops to coaching and consulting, my goal is to help leaders gain the insights, strategies, and tools to get better results.
+The mission of Leading Inside Out, LLC is to advance strategies that develop authentic, collaborative, inclusive, and accountable leadership; engage community members as partners in solving community problems; and help diverse leaders and groups achieve greater impact together.
+From keynotes and workshops to coaching and consulting, my goal is to help leaders gain the insights, strategies, and tools to achieve better results.

 About Paul Schmitz

 I have always worn a lot of hats – CEO, social entrepreneur, author, teacher, advocate, activist, mentee, mentor, Dad, husband.
 I’m passionate about the work I do and love building relationships and learning from all kinds of people.

 Currently, my two main hats are as CEO of Leading Inside Out and as Senior Advisor to The Collective Impact Forum, an initiative of FSG and The Aspen Forum for Community Solutions.

 I am also an author of many essays and a book, Everyone Leads: Building Leadership from the Community Up (Jossey Bass, 2011).
 The book is based on lessons learned from 21 years leading Public Allies, an innovative leadership development AmeriCorps program that helped more than 5,000 diverse young leaders across the country turn their passions to make a difference into careers working for community and social change.
 It is an amazing organization, and I encourage you to support them!